Caribbean: History

 Pre-Columbian languages of the West Indies.
 Ciboney Taíno, Classic Taíno, and Iñeri were Arawakan, Karina and Yao were Cariban.
 Macorix, Ciguayo and Guanahatabey are unclassified.

-The oldest evidence of humans in the Caribbean is at Banwari Trace in southern Trinidad, where remains dating to 7,000 years ago have been found.
+The oldest evidence of humans in the Caribbean is in southern Trinidad at Banwari Trace, where remains have been found from 7,000 years ago.
 These pre-ceramic sites, which belong to the Archaic (pre-ceramic) age, have been termed Ortoiroid.
 The earliest archaeological evidence of human settlement in Hispaniola dates to about 3600 BC, but the reliability of these finds is questioned.
 Consistent dates of 3100 BC appear in Cuba.
 The earliest dates in the Lesser Antilles are from 2000 BC in Antigua.
 A lack of pre-ceramic sites in the Windward Islands and differences in technology suggest that these Archaic settlers may have Central American origins.
-Whether an Ortoiroid colonization of the islands occurred is uncertain, but there is little evidence of it.
+Whether an Ortoiroid colonization of the islands took place is uncertain, but there is little evidence of one.

-DNA studies have challenged some traditional beliefs about pre-Columbian indigenous history.
+DNA studies changed some of the traditional beliefs about pre-Columbian indigenous history.
 According to National Geographic, "studies confirm that a wave of pottery-making farmers—known as Ceramic Age people—set out in canoes from the northeastern coast of South America starting some 2,500 years ago and island-hopped across the Caribbean.
 They were not, however, the first colonizers.
-On many islands, they encountered a foraging people who arrived some 6,000 or 7,000 years ago...
+On many islands they encountered a foraging people who arrived some 6,000 or 7,000 years ago ...
 The ceramicists, who are related to today's Arawak-speaking peoples, supplanted the earlier foraging inhabitants—presumably through disease or violence—as they settled new islands."

 Between 400 BC and 200 BC, the first ceramic-using agriculturalists, the Saladoid culture, entered Trinidad from South America.
 They expanded up the Orinoco River to Trinidad, and then spread rapidly up the islands of the Caribbean.
 Some time after 250 AD another group, the Barancoid, entered Trinidad.
 The Barancoid society collapsed along the Orinoco around 650 AD and another group, the Arauquinoid, expanded into these areas and up the Caribbean chain.
-Around 1300 AD, a new group, the Mayoid, entered Trinidad and remained the dominant culture until Spanish settlement.
+Around 1300 AD a new group, the Mayoid, entered Trinidad and remained the dominant culture until Spanish settlement.

 At the time of the European discovery of most of the islands of the Caribbean, three major Amerindian indigenous peoples lived on the islands: the Taíno in the Greater Antilles, The Bahamas and the Leeward Islands; the Island Caribs and Galibi in the Windward Islands; and the Ciboney in western Cuba.
 The Taínos are subdivided into Classic Taínos, who occupied Puerto Rico and part of Hispaniola; Western Taínos, who occupied the Bahamian archipelago, Cuba, Jamaica, and part of Hispaniola; and the Eastern Taínos, who occupied the northern Lesser Antilles.
 The southern Lesser Antilles, including Martinique and Trinidad, were inhabited by both Carib-speaking and Arawak-speaking groups.